starlocke/drupal-mailmime/README.markdown

 module for two reasons:

-1. The separation helped clarify in my own mind which parts of the mail-sending process required MIME and which did not.
+1. The separation helped clarify in my own mind which parts of the mail-sending process require MIME and which do not.
 The resulting code is simpler and easier to maintain.

 2. It is possible that another mail-sending or mail-reading module may find the